 No, the mess will never be reduced to zero.
 And, in fact, it shouldn’t be, according to pediatric nutrition specialist and registered dietitian nutritionist Angela Lemond, owner of Lemond Nutrition in Plano, Texas.
 “We have to look at what food is like as a toddler,” she explains.
 “Just like anything else, food is a discovery for them and if they’re going to get used to different textures and flavors you have to understand that some of this playing with food is going to be an exploration for them.”
 Plus, Lemond explains, when children are allowed to explore and get messy with their food, they are more likely to accept new foods that are presented to them in the future.

-How to Stop a New Eater from Throwing Food on the Floor
+How to Stop a Baby from Throwing Food on the Floor

 - Don’t give too many snacks between meals so kids eat rather than play.